Frostbyte0x0/NeoModdingHelper/README.md

 - ITEM_REGISTRY_LOCATION: The registry file for entities (8),
 - ITEM_FOLDER_LOCATION: The folder where the item classes should go (9)
 - PARTICLE_FOLDER_LOCATION: The folder where the particle classes should go (10),
-- CLIENT_EVENT_LOCATION: The file where you register the particle providers (11),
+- CLIENT_EVENT_LOCATION: The file where you register the particle providers (11) (here it is done with the RegisterParticleProvidersEvent event),
 - PARTICLE_REGISTRY_LOCATION: The file where you register your particle (12)
+- BLOCK_FOLDER_LOCATION: The folder where the block classes should go (13),
+- BLOCK_REGISTRY_LOCATION: The file where you register your block (14)

 Then, in the 'offsets' section, you can put the offset (in lines) for when writing to each file.
 In the 'offsets_from_bottom' section,